vincenzorusso12/vincenzorusso12.github.io/about.md

 My thesis concerns the use of **Machine Learning** techniques such as K-means and Fuzzy clustering using the **R** programming language, the data consists of medical records <a href="https://www.ppmi-info.org/">(PPMI)</a>.
 I graduated in December 2019.

+Currently I am halfway through my postgrad in Computer Science with specialization in Data Science.

 <h2>Skills &amp; Technologies</h2>